Using 'py-spy' to Profile Python Programs (with examples)

 Explanation:

-• --pid pid specifies the process ID (pid) of the running process to monitor.
+• --pid pid: Points to the specific process ID of the application you want to profile.

 Use case 4: Dump the call stack of a running process